sruti-jain/sruti-jain.github.io/_posts/2018-04-20-Data Analysis Tool.md

 Adding support for regression problems.
 Implementing & supporting PCA, MCA, CA, BADA, MFA, STATIS techniques.

 ## Tool Suggestions:
-If you have any suggestions or advices for the tool, please write me to (http://srutisj.in/contact/)
+If you have any suggestions or advices for the tool, please [contact me](http://srutisj.in/contact/)